-Aduro 9 leaves the factory with the flue outlet mounted on the top.
-If you require the flue outlet on the back, "brake" the two cover plates on top of the back of the stove.
-Exchange the exhaust connector (from the top outlet) with the cover plate from the rear outlet.
-Mount the cover plate from the rear outlet to the top outlet.
+Aduro 12 leaves the factory with the flue outlet mounted on the top.
+If you require the flue outlet on the back, please take of the plate behind the flue outlet, turn it around (see illustration) and then switch the smoke outlet (sitting at the top flue outlet) with the cover plate (which covers the smoke outlet on the back of the stove).
 The top outlet is finished with the plate that lies in the ashpan.
 A flue pipe with an internal diameter of 150 mm should be used for Aduro stoves.
+If you require the flue outlet on the back, Aduro offers special flue pipes.